Our Verdict

 AWOL VISION LTV-3000 Pro Wins

 Bottom Line: AWOL VISION LTV-3000 Pro is the better choice.
-It offers a brighter image with 3000 ANSI lumens vs NexiGo's 2400 lumens.
+It offers a brighter image at 3000 ANSI lumens compared to NexiGo's 2400 ANSI lumens, alongside a lower projector-only price of $2499.

 Key Differences